top of page

 See the section below on the Recommended Decision and Opinion & Order for more on this issue.

 When Aqua reports the amount of the increase, it is based on current bills versus the new tariff rates.
 However, the current bills include something called a "DSIC Charge".
 DSIC = Distribution System Improvement Charge.
 This is a wrinkle utility companies have gotten added to the regulatory system.
-It essentially allows them to recover the cost of certain investments made between rate cases.
+It allows them to recover the cost of certain investments made between rate cases.

 When a new rate case is initiated, the current DSIC charges are incorporated into the new rates.
 Therefore, when the new rates go into effect, the DSIC drops to zero.
 But it will gradually increase until the next rate case.
 However, there is never a forecast of how much that DSIC will add to our bills by the time of the next rate increase.